MikronT/FIllICS/README.md

 To use the program just open it

-1. Adjust time period you want your schedule for
-2. Get the schedule
+1. Get the schedule
     - Set your teacher or group and request the schedule from the server
     - Set your group name and import from a previously downloaded webpage
-3. Filter results by
+2. Filter results by
+    1. Time period
-    1. Session types
+    2. Session types
-    2. Subjects
+    3. Subjects
-    3. Groups
+    4. Groups
-4. Export your schedule
+3. Export your schedule
-5. Import a generated ICS file into your calendar app
+4. Import a generated ICS file into your calendar app

 You can also set up some rename patterns by adding `map_subjects.txt` and `map_types.txt` near the JAR.
 Use the following syntax